- Tehran's key ski spots lie in the Alborz mountains.

 - Darbandsar often hosts global ski contests.

-As winter approaches, the slopes beckon.
 If you’re a winter sports enthusiast looking for an exhilarating skiing experience, Tehran offers some of the most remarkable ski resorts in Iran.
 Conveniently situated at the foothills of the majestic Alborz mountain range, Tehran serves as a gateway to world-class skiing destinations.

 1. Abali Ski Resort